 Henry, Earl of Huntingdon, accompanied by his knights led a valiant attack which forced a breach through the English battle lines but was eventually repelled as the Scottish infantry made no attempt to exploit the breach.
 King David then ordered his reserve forward, who turned and fled the battlefield.

 Within a space of three hours, much of the Scottish host had begun to flee, apart from small bodies of knights and men-at-arms who were gathered around King David and his son Henry.
 David and his son then withdrew in relatively good order.
 While the English did not attempt a major pursuit, numerous Scots that were fleeing from the area of the battle were killed.

 Scots losses in the Battle of the Standard were reported to be heavy, while English casualties were light.
-David I fell back to Carlisle where he reassembled another army.
-Within a month, a truce had been negotiated which left the Scots free to continue the siege of Wark castle, which fell to them in the November of 1138.
+David, I fell back to Carlisle where he reassembled another army.
+Within a month, a truce had been negotiated which left the Scots free to continue the siege of Wark Castle, which fell to them in the November of 1138.

 Despite losing the Battle of the Standard, King David subsequently acquired most of the territorial concessions he had been seeking.
-David held these throughout the period of the Anarchy, but on the death of David, his successor and grandson, Malcolm IV of Scotland was soon forced to surrender David's gains to King Henry II, the son of the Empress Matilda, who succeeded Stephen as King of England.
+David held these throughout the period of the Anarchy, but on the death of David, his successor and grandson, Malcolm IV of Scotland was soon forced to surrender David's gains to King Henry II, the son of Empress Matilda, who succeeded Stephen as King of England.